WilliamHYZhang/Tensorflow-Contributions/Projects.md

 # Projects

-Google Colab notebooks are a great way to share your code with others and comes with built in support for Tensorflow.
 Here are some cool projects I developed that might interest you while coding with Tensorflow.
 Enjoy!

 - Detecting Lung Cancer with UCI Dataset: